isaquecsilva/wheea/README.md

 # Wheea

-Wheea is Desktop App for fetching wheather informations.
+Wheea is a Desktop App for fetching weather informations.
 Its built using [Wails](https://wails.io/) framework for creating desktop apps using Web Techs.

 ## How to use it